 3. Incorporate multiple CTAs

-With many opportunities to “Order now” throughout the entire page, visitors are more likely to click one of the buttons, be directed to the bottom of the page, and complete the multi-step form.
+With many opportunities to “Order now” throughout the entire page, visitors are more likely to click one of the buttons and complete the multi-step form.

 4. Add a specific product or service description

-While both landing pages and product pages should include descriptive product or service copy, it should be more audience-specific on landing pages, than the more generic copy typically found on product pages.
+While both landing pages and product pages should include descriptive product or service copy.
+It should be more audience-specific on post-click landing pages, than the more generic copy typically found on product pages.

 Rather than making visitors search for your product or service description, ensure that it’s visible — not too small, or hidden at the bottom of the page.

 HelloFresh makes its offer description very clear and visible, above the fold and directly above the CTA button:

 The rest of the click-through page describes how HelloFresh operates, lists the main benefits, and shares top reviews.
 It also includes a second CTA button at the bottom of the page, aimed at the same conversion goal.

 Studies show that conversions can increase by 124% by incorporating images to supplement product descriptions, like Strategyn does: